SDA-SE/sda-dropwizard-commons/docs/migration-guides/MIGRATION_GUIDE_v5_to_v6.md

 ## General migration changes

+Version 6 of sda-dropwizard-commons now builds with Java 17 + 21.
+Support for Java 11 was dropped.

+## Dropwizard 4

+One of the major changes was the update from Dropwizard 2 to 4.
-You can find the full release notes in the official [Dropwizard repository](https://github.com/dropwizard/dropwizard/releases/tag/v4.0.0).
+Dropwizard 4 is no longer based on the Java EE (and the `javax.*` packages) but on Jakarta EE and the `jakarta.*` packages.
+Please read the full release notes in the official [Dropwizard repository](https://github.com/dropwizard/dropwizard/releases/tag/v4.0.0).

 Below we list the most important changes:

 ### Dropwizard Package Structure and JPMS